AA-Turner/pygame-ce/docs/reST/ref/draw.rst

    :raises TypeError: if ``center`` is not a sequence of two numbers
    :raises TypeError: if ``radius`` is not a number

-   .. versionchangedold:: 2.0.0 Added support for keyword arguments.
+   .. versionchanged:: 2.0.0 Added support for keyword arguments.
       Nothing is drawn when the radius is 0 (a pixel at the ``center`` coordinates used to be drawn when the radius equaled 0).
       Floats, and Vector2 are accepted for the ``center`` param.
       The drawing algorithm was improved to look more like a circle.
-   .. versionchangedold:: 2.0.0.dev8 Added support for drawing circle quadrants.
+   .. versionchanged:: 2.0.0.dev8 Added support for drawing circle quadrants.

    .. ## pygame.draw.circle ##